harpur/Bombus/README.md

 #####Woodard et al. 2014 data for Bombus DEGs
 Hollis Woodard kindly provided the supplemental data from [her 2014 study](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4027384/) in which she compared expression (via microarray) between and among different Bombus castes in a very nice full factorial design.
 This study was made from Bombus ESTs (yay) and annotated against non-Bombus.

 I re-annotated by taking the probes and performing best BLASTN against all Bombus impatiens genes  (1e-6).
 I then inputted the BBM into Woodard et al's table (now called "rawDEGs.txt").
 Some probes matched multiple genes.
 To deal with this, I took the mean-fold change in expression, mean gamma, and mean p-value from Woodard et al.'s data set for each gene with a duplicate.
+I repeated thsi aanalysis with only 1:1 matches (i.e. no duplicates) and got very similar results (see figure QWD_rep_Selection_NODUPLICATES.pdf).
 A gene was defined as differentially expressed in one caste/life history stage over another if it was significantly differentially expressed in all comparisons containing it but not sigificantly differentially expressed in any other comparisons.
 We defined a gene as ifferentially expressed in a reproductive caste if it was  in Foundresses or Queens and a gene is said to be differentially expressed in non-reproductive if it was differentially expressed in either workers or gynes.
 That is, we used the same definitions as [Woodard et al. (2014)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4027384/).
 The ANOVA model results from Woodard et al. can be found in the file "hollismodel".
 It looks like the example below where a 0 indicates not differentialyl expressed within that comparison, a 1 indicates over-expression in those comparisons and a -1 indicates udnerexpression in that comparison.
 For example, NP_001267052.1 is over expressed during brood care (MainBrood).

 <pre><code>
 BimpGene	FW	QG	FQ	WG	MainRep	MainBrood	Interact